iSynaptic/java-kata/README.md

 - Not all classes have direct test fixtures (eg. TextLineIterable).
 Utility code like this should generally be heavily tested.
 However, since this is an exercise and the utility code will be indirectly tested by its usage in other executable tests, direct test fixtures were not created.

+- Not all classes have rigorous input / output testing (eg. null/negative arguments into methods tested).
+Some, but not all classes have these kinds of tests; since this is an exercise, these types of tests are implemented for demonstrative purposes.

 - Rather than using a String for the observation type in Result<T, TObservation> when loading the data files, a more structured type could be implemented.
 This would allow calling code to distinguish from errors and warnings, or potentially other types of observations.
 Given the requirements, this approach was not pursued, but represents a potential enhancement.

+- `IllegalArgumentException` is used heavily, whereas some custom exception types may be warranted (eg. `DuplicateDataException`, `InvalidDataException`, `CorruptDataException`, etc).

 ## Assumptions ##

 - A simple console application that takes command line arguments is sufficient to meet requirements.

 - As part of the exercise, "minor" stated technical requirements can be bent to demonstrate ability to consider possible alternatives and communicate potential problems with initial requirements.
+Examples:

 	- Org API was changed in implementation to return a long from `getTotalNumBytes()` because of the increased likelihood of integer overflow given organizations containing users with large number of bytes stored in files.

+	- OrgCollection API was changed to include a method `getRootOrgs` to return a list of all root organizations for reporting purposes.

 - 3rd-party libraries cannot be used for implementation code.
 However, 3rd-party libraries & tools can be used build, testing, and packaging activities.